Just the FAQ

 There are six core polemically purposeful and dramatic motivations for dialogue or expression, salient towards literate understanding or modeling of the rhetorical situation[ism] analysis.

 Indeed, voice and tone afforded motivated character POV (Point Of View) upon situation often turns out more definitive to story in TEXT, CONTEXT and subtext, than premise and plot variation.
-This is because any motivated character's response, reaction or choice of strategy will be determined largely by their POV or subjectivity, reflection, situation with Representation of Consciousness, perspective or even entirely mechanistic particular involvement in whatever phase of any process considered, but also defined, guided and constrained by values, into somehow or other principled behavior.
+This is because any motivated character's response, reaction or choice of strategy will be determined largely by their POV or subjectivity, reflection, situation with Representation of consciousness, perspective or even entirely mechanistic particular involvement in whatever phase of any process considered, but also defined, guided and constrained by values, into somehow or other principled behavior.

 Emotion is submission to just such external experienced emotional triggers or stimuli, but also to memory and imagination of subjective inner life, identity and values, sentiment, tenderness, affection and involvement, meaning and pathos, all altering mood and behavior accordingly.

-The profundity of the motivating emotional involvement may often be a factor of character, the personal ability to absorb and resist of the strong minded versus such weakness as to take most anything to heart, introverted and sentimental fantasy lives.
+The profundity of the motivating emotional involvement may often be a factor of character, the personal ability to absorb and resist of the strong minded versus such weakness as to take most anything to heart, introverited and sentimental fantasy lives.
 Indeed, shyness may be seen as nothing more than the delay and hesitations of the mind running the multiple emotionally charged scenarios triggered.

 There are many motivating emotional triggers, pleasant and unpleasant, favorable or unfavorable, according to character and situation.
 Motivations include aspects of characterization such as need or desire, fear, ambition, responsibility, curiosity, and interpersonal attachments.
 While need or desire draws approach or pursuit, while fear is the discomforting perception of risk, danger or even aversion, engendering threat avoidance by any means and ambition seeks any advantage presenting itself, and is readily drawn to intrigue, while responsibility is the superego pressure to respond from whatever such duty as demanded by any authority, allegiance or ideological values.